ALDEBURGH | Classic Kitchen in the Country

 As a property surveyor, Jeanette had seen many kitchen designs and styles throughout her career, but knew she wanted a look which fused the best of British cabinet-making with a contemporary edge, for her own beautiful country home.

-Working closely with the Davonport team at their Colchester showroom and factory, Jeanette selected beautiful hardwood, hand-painted cabinetry as the backbone of the design, and with a grand space to fill - a kitchen leading into the dining room, Davonport’s designers conceived a 4 metre long centre island, forming a stunning centre stage for the very elegant, airy kitchen, featuring serene, cathedral-arch windows.
+Working closely with their local Davonport team at KCA, Jeanette selected beautiful hardwood, hand-painted cabinetry as the backbone of the design, and with a grand space to fill – a kitchen leading into the dining room, Davonport’s designers conceived a 4 metre long centre island, forming a stunning centre stage for the very elegant, airy kitchen, featuring serene, cathedral-arch windows.
 “I wanted to add circles and create a space that was both practical and decorative.
 I was also keen to echo the curvy shapes of the windows and have a semi traditional kitchen with a bit of quirk” Jeanette explains.

 With the 4 metre long centre island incorporating perfect circles surfaces at either end, Jeannette’s dream kitchen started to take shape.
 A circle of magnificent walnut formed a table one end of the island, comfortably seating four, the other end was designed as the ‘working end’ and dedicated to food preparation so included a small prep-sink with Perrin & Rowe tap.